Find your creative flow

 1. Think about your environment

 Take a moment to consider your preferred working environment.
 I like an uncluttered, calm space and my favourite tunes.
-However, any of my art college friends were content in a busy studio surrounded by people and activity.
+However, many of my art college friends were happy working in a busy studio surrounded by people and activity.
 Choose an environment that best supports you and your creativity.

 This wonderful film from the BBC archive shows an interview with Roald Dahl.
 I love his modest work set up and the simple rituals he performs before writing.
 It perfectly illustrates the value of creating a space that works for you.

 2. Silence the noise and distractions

 I don’t know about you, but I think it’s impossible to reach a state of creative flow when we’re being interrupted.
-So, before you start, take a moment to mute or silence or postpone or delay whatever you can.
-In addition to a greater enjoyment of the task, you’ll probably get a lot more down when you’re not being disturbed.
+So, before you start, take a moment to mute, silence, postpone or delay whatever you can.
+In addition to a greater enjoyment of the task, you’ll probably get a lot more acheived when you’re not being disturbed.

-Another thing to be aware of is consuming too much content.
-It can hinder our creative work and in some cases, stop us from getting started.
+Another factor to be aware of is consuming too much content which can sometimes hinder our creative work and in some cases, stop us from getting started.
 Finding a way to silence external influences, helps us to connect with who we are, encouraging our thoughts, ideas and creativity to flow.